Dealing with stress and anxiety and improving mental health

 Tension and fear are all part of the fight-or-flight response.
 We are all affected by it in some way.
 Some of us have had major traumas in our lives and they have frightened us deeply.
 Others might have a constant level of anxiety or discontent.
 All these experiences trigger the fight-or-flight response.
 It is a very complex issue and it affects us all differently.
 In my mind, we can all benefit from the gentle Tai Chi exercises, even though at first they don’t seem to make much sense.

 Life is complicated.
-There are many things happening and it is impossible to control them all.
+Many things are happening and it is impossible to control them all.
 However, we can learn to manage our thoughts and responses.
 The best way that I have discovered to do this is through training.
 It makes you happier, more resilient and gives you clarity.
 If you are feeling anxious, simply take a few deep breaths.
-Maybe count 1 to 10 on the out breath.
-This will slow you down and ground you in the moment.
+Maybe count 1 to 10 on the out-breath.
+This will slow you down and ground you at the moment.
 Then look at what you are thinking.
 Are you telling yourself that you are not good enough or some other negative beliefs?
 Remember how amazing our life is!
 We are on this small planet in a huge universe.
 We probably won’t be here again so don’t allow anything or anyone stopping you from enjoying this moment.

 When you meditate or practise Qigong or Tai Chi, you are learning to calm your mind which seems to be more like a wild horse.
 At first, the horse won’t listen to you; it runs everywhere.
 If you can befriend it instead of wanting to dominate it, the horse will get to know you and trust you.
 The more patience you have around it, the more it will trust you.
 Eventually, you can sit on its back and then ride it.
 The horse may throw you or complain about your trying to ride it but slowly it will become your companion.
 Eventually, you and the horse are one.
 You ride it with ease; the horse understands you and you understand it.
 This is how we tame the mind.
 Gradually, the unruly mind becomes more balanced, less excitable and more stable.
 The more we practise, the deeper our experience of calm becomes and the more relaxed our body feels.
 This leads to greater happiness and less fear.
 We learn to flow through life instead of fighting all the way.
 We consume less energy and make more friends.
 This leads to a more contented and happier way of living.